 Organizations should identify residual vulnerabilities in their software releases and respond appropriately to address those vulnerabilities and prevent similar ones from occurring in the future.

-The SSDF does not prescribe exactly how to implement each practice.
+The SSDF does not prescribe how to implement each practice.
 The focus is on the outcomes of the practices rather than on the tools, techniques, and mechanisms to do so.
 This means that the SSDF can be used by organizations in any sector or community, regardless of size or cybersecurity sophistication.
 It can also be used for any type of software development, regardless of technology, platform, programming language, or operating environment.

 The SSDF defines only a high-level subset of what organizations may need to do, so organizations should consult the references and other resources for additional information on implementing the practices.
 Not all practices are applicable to all use cases; organizations should adopt a risk-based approach to determine what practices are relevant, appropriate, and effective to mitigate the threats to their software development practices.

-Organizations can communicate how they are meeting the clauses from Section 4 of the President’s Executive Order (EO) on “Improving the Nation’s Cybersecurity (14028)” using the SSDF practices and tasks described in Appendix A.
+Organizations can communicate how they are addressing the clauses from Section 4 of the President’s Executive Order (EO) on “Improving the Nation’s Cybersecurity (14028)” by referencing the SSDF practices and tasks described in Appendix A.

 Introduction

 A software development life cycle (SDLC) is a formal or informal methodology for designing, creating, and maintaining software (including code built into hardware).
 There are many models for SDLCs, including waterfall, spiral, agile, and – in particular – agile combined with software development and IT operations (DevOps) practices.
 Few SDLC models explicitly address software security in detail, so secure software development practices usually need to be added to and integrated into each SDLC model.
-Regardless of which SDLC model is used, secure software development practices should be integrated throughout it for three reasons: to reduce the number of vulnerabilities in released software, to mitigate the potential impact of the exploitation of undetected or unaddressed vulnerabilities, and to address the root causes of vulnerabilities to prevent recurrences.
+Regardless of which SDLC model is used, secure software development practices should be integrated throughout it for three reasons: to reduce the number of vulnerabilities in released software, to reduce the potential impact of the exploitation of undetected or unaddressed vulnerabilities, and to address the root causes of vulnerabilities to prevent recurrences.
+Vulnerabilities include not just bugs caused by coding flaws, but also weaknesses caused by security configuration settings, incorrect trust assumptions, and outdated risk analysis.
+[IR7864]

 Most aspects of security can be addressed multiple times within an SDLC, but in general, the earlier in the SDLC that security is addressed, the less effort and cost is ultimately required to achieve the same level of security.
 This principle, known as shifting left, is critically important regardless of the SDLC model.
 Shifting left minimizes any technical debt that would require remediating early security flaws late in development or after the software is in production.
+Shifting left can also result in software with stronger security and resiliency.

-There are many existing documents on secure software development practices, including those listed in the section.
+There are many existing documents on secure software development practices, including those listed in the References section.
 This document does not introduce new practices or define new terminology.
-Instead, it describes a set of recommended high-level practices based on established standards, guidance, and secure software development practice documents.
+Instead, it describes a set of high-level practices based on established standards, guidance, and secure software development practice documents.
 These practices, collectively called the Secure Software Development Framework (SSDF), are intended to help the target audiences achieve secure software development objectives.
 Many of the practices directly involve the software itself, while others indirectly involve it (e.g., securing the development environment).